0x7EAB07/0x7EAB07/README.md

 Also, I have a strong background working with react, react-native, postgres, firebase, and a bunch of other nice technologies.

-I've also worked with Modern LLM AI sdks such as OpenAI and Google Vertex, plus have been playing with RAG and other limitations.
+I've also worked with Modern LLM AI sdks such as OpenAI and Google Vertex, plus have been playing with RAG and other AI enhancers.